What is the minimum size THWN-2 ungrounded feeder conductor required for a 150-ampere rated panel board in a 208Y/120-volt system?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the minimum size of a THWN-2 ungrounded feeder conductor for a 150-ampere rated panel board in a 208Y/120-volt system, we rely on the National Electrical Code (NEC) and its guidelines for sizing conductors based on the ampacity required for different applications.
+To determine the minimum size THWN-2 ungrounded feeder conductor required for a 150-ampere rated panel board in a 208Y/120-volt system, consider the National Electrical Code (NEC) guidelines.

 Subscribe